 Implementation includes the deployment of an organization’s resources to meet the desired objectives.

 #1.
 Competitive Advantage

 An organization may achieve either lower cost of production or product differentiation as an advantage against its rivals.
-It is important to look at the market positioning of the brand and company and also pinpoint all the competitive advantages the company has over its competitors.
+It is important to look at the market positioning of the brand and company and also to pinpoint all the competitive advantages the company has over its competitors.

 #2.
 Corporate Strategy and Portfolio Theory

-The Modern Portfolio Theory provides a framework for allocating assets so that for a given level of risk, the expected return is maximized.
-Portfolio Theory allows corporations to perform a cost-benefit analysis on the deployment of resources and view the merit of individual resource placement to the company in totality.
+The Modern Portfolio Theory provides a framework for allocating assets so that, for a given level of risk, the expected return is maximized.
+Portfolio Theory allows corporations to perform a cost-benefit analysis on the deployment of resources and view the merit of individual resource placement to the company in its totality.

 The Growth-Share Matrix, developed by the Boston Consulting Group, helps corporations analyze the value of their individual business units by plotting the business on an axis.
 The two parameters of judgment are market share – a measure of a business unit’s competitive position in regards to its peers – and industry growth rate – a measure of the prospects of the particular industry in which the unit operates.

 #3.
 Core Competence